 The film moves between the year 2004 and events during the first Gulf War.
 Ben Marco (Denzel Washington) is leading his unit on a patrol with a civilian contractor when they are apparently ambushed.
 Among those in his unit is Raymond Shaw (Liev Schreiber).
 While Marco is unconscious, Shaw takes command and leads the troops to safety, earning him the congressional medal of honor, or so they think.

 The role of Eleanor Prentiss Shaw is brilliantly portrayed by Meryl Streep.
 I hope she’s making room on her mantle because I see an Oscar coming her way.
 She’s a woman who yearns for the power of the Oval Office and is stuck in what is still a man’s world.
-She abounds decorum in the public eye, but behind the scenes she’s a hell-bitch on wheels and God help anyone who gets in her path.
+She abounds decorum in the public eye, but behind the scenes, she’s a hell-bitch on wheels and God help anyone who gets in her path.
 She’s the daughter of a Senator herself, married (and mysteriously widowed) a Senator, and controlled her son from day one, probably grooming him to take the Oval Office.
-When he goes off in the Army in defiance, Eleanor does what any good mother should.
-She doesn’t bake cookies or send him care-packages, she engineers it so she will have complete control over him once again and he will be her puppy-dog.
-Streep brings a hunger for power to this role which is brilliant as she stomps around her party’s convention, making the speeches which will surely turn the tide her way.
+When he goes off to the Army in defiance, Eleanor does what any good mother should.
+She doesn’t bake cookies or send him care packages, she engineers it so she will have complete control over him once again and he will be her puppy dog.
+Streep brings a hunger for power to this role which is brilliant as she stomps around her party’s convention, making the speeches that will surely turn the tide her way.
 She’s brilliant at convincing people that she honestly believes the rhetoric she’s speaking.

 I liked the ending of the original better and I think I would have liked this version better if it had ended with the assassination or with Washington’s character committing suicide after the assassination.
 What was great about the original was that the Chinese Communists weren’t deposed at the end – they were still in power, so the enemy was still out there.
 Here, it seemed we were being led to believe that the nefarious plot of Manchurian Global was exposed and all was about to be set right with the world.
 Ben Marco is even “saved” from committing suicide by Rosie, and I think it just wrapped the film up entirely too neatly.
 I would have preferred the ending left a bit more ambiguous.